-This distribution is to the MCA claim holders of U.S. Central, Members United, and Southwest only; no MCA claimants of other corporate AMEs are eligible for a portion of the distribution.
+This distribution is to the PIC claim holders of U.S. Central.
 The distribution has no impact on the health or operating level of the Share Insurance Fund.

 Per the NCUA regulations, 12 C.F.R. §709.5(e), “[a]ll unsecured claims of any category or class or priority described in paragraphs (b)(1) through (b)(7) of [§709.5] shall be paid in full, or provisions made for such payment, before any claims of lesser priority are paid.
 If there are insufficient funds to pay all claims of a category or class, payment shall be made pro rata.
 Notwithstanding anything to the contrary in [§709.5], the liquidating agent may, at any time, and from time to time, prior to the payment in full of all claims of a category or class with higher priority, make such distributions to claimants in priority categories described in paragraphs (b)(1), (b)(2), (b)(3), (b)(4), and (b)(5) of [§709.5] as the liquidating agent believes are reasonably necessary to conduct the liquidation, provided that the liquidating agent determines that adequate funds exist or will be recovered during the liquidation to pay in full all claims of any higher priority.
 If a surplus remains after making distribution in full on all allowed claims described in paragraphs (b)(1) through (b)(9) of [§709.5], such surplus shall be distributed pro rata to the credit union's shareholders.”

-After ensuring adequate funds exist to fully pay all prior levels, it was determined that a partial distribution to MCA holders at § 709.5(b)(7) for U.S. Central, Members United, and Southwest is permissible.
+After ensuring adequate funds exist to fully pay all prior levels, it was determined that a partial distribution to PIC holders at §709.5(b)(9) for U.S. Central is permissible.

 Calculating the Capital Distribution

 On a quarterly basis, the liquidating agent calculates the anticipated recovery on assets and estimated expenditures for each corporate AME, along with tabulating past actual results.
-The reports on these calculations for the last four years can be found on the NCUA’s website.
+The reports on these calculations for the last six years can be found on the NCUA’s website.